 From the front panel UI, you can set the exciter tilt settings.
-To view the Exciter Tilt screen, select System Settings -> Factory Settings -> Exciter Tilt from the Main Menu (see Figure 3.2.114).
+To view the Exciter Tilt screen, select System Settings -> Factory Settings -> Exciter Tilt from the Main Menu (see Figure 3.2.115).

-Exciter tilt settings are only available using the front panel UI.
 WARNING!
 Exciter tilt settings are established at the factory and should not require any adjustment.
-Making changes to these settings may void your warranty Contact Nautel before making changes.
+Making changes to these settings may void your warranty.
+Contact Nautel before making changes.

-Figure 3.2.114: Exciter Tilt Screen
+Figure 3.2.115: Exciter Tilt Screen